 Learn more about marine science program requirements from the UA Undergraduate Catalog.

 The department offers a minor that requires 18 semester hours in geology classes.
-Learn more about geology minor requirements from the UA Undergraduate Catalog or by emailing Dr. Samantha Hansen, Undergraduate Program Director, at email@example.com.
+Learn more about geology minor requirements from the UA Undergraduate Catalog or by emailing Dr. Yong Zhang, Undergraduate Program Director, at email@example.com.

 Prospective students interested in undergraduate study should apply directly to the University: UA Undergraduate Admissions